KelsyT/KelsyT.github.io/_pages/about.md

 >
 > ― Ray Bradbury, [Zen in the Art of Writing: Releasing the Creative Genius Within You](https://www.goodreads.com/work/quotes/2183601)

-I can't contain all the voices in my head so I think it's important to write what they say down. that way I can choose who wins.
+I can't contain all the voices in my head so I think it's important to write what they say down.
+That way I can choose who wins.

 That's the about page for now.
 Thanks for being here.